YuxinBao/DiD/SwinDiD-supplementary.md

-# SwinDiD-supplementary
+# DiD-supplementary
-Supplementary Material for ``SwinDiD: Dimension-invariant Disentangling model with Swin Transformer for Light Field Super-Resolution''
+Supplementary Material for ``DiD: Dimension-invariant Disentangling model for Light Field Super-Resolution''

 In this supplementary material, we provide additional time complexity calculation details and three additional comparison methods have been added to the main paper.